HYENA-007-CYBER/ros2_humble_notes/ros2_communication_summary.md

 ---

-# What is Peer-to-Peer Communication?
+# What is Peer-to-Peer Communication

 In ROS 2, communication happens in  **peer-to-peer (P2P)** method.
 This means:
 - There is **no  master node** required for communication